bogdanfinn/tls-client/Readme.md

 ```

-For more configured clients check `./profiles.go` or use your own custom client.
-See examples.
+For more configured clients check `./profiles.go`, `./custom_profiles.go` or use your own custom client.
+See examples folder.

 #### Default Client
 The implemented default client is currently Chrome 105 with a configured request timeout of 30 seconds and no automatic redirect following.